Air Race E

 The Air Race E World Cup (also known as Air Race E) is a planned air racing championship run to Formula One rules and adapted for purely electric aircraft.
 Entrants will design and build electric aircraft to take part in races, flying in groups of 8 around a 5 km oval course marked by 'pylons' at speeds in excess of 250 mph.
-The series was initially expected to get underway in 2020 and is backed by Airbus, who signed on as founding partner in February 2019.
-The inaugural series was delayed until 2023 due to the global pandemic.
+The series is backed by Airbus, who signed on as founding partner in February 2019.
+The inaugural series was initially announced for 2020 and but was delayed due to the global COVID-19 pandemic.